Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Non-linearities in NISQ QNNs

 \section{Non-linearities in NISQ QNNs}

+Classical hidden units play a crucial role in the performance and success of neural networks.
+For example, in Boltzmann machines and feed-forward neural networks, the hidden nodes are feature extractors that capture correlations between the visible nodes.
+But, while in ffNN the information is propagated through a layer-wise structure of hidden nodes \cite{YOUNES1996}, BMs give an extra perspective on hidden nodes.
+They extend the sampling space to store conflicting patterns, as happens with the XOR problem in Hopfield networks \cite{wittek2014quantum}.
+While adding more hidden layers to build a deep NN does not have a straight-forward implementation on near-term quantum devices, extending the sampling space has a clear quantum analog already used in the Born machine \cite{Born_machine} or in dissipative QNNs \cite{sharma2020trainability}.

-To build deep structures in QNNs, non-linearities will play a crucial role, exactly like for their classical counterpart.
-The question that often arises in this context is how is it possible to achieve non-linearities in quantum circuits when all the operations are unitary.
+To build deep structures in QNNs, non-linearities will play a crucial role, as in their classical counterpart.
+The question that often arises is how to achieve the non-linearities needed in quantum circuits when all the operations are unitary.
 Just because we have a linear representation of a gate, does not necessarily imply that the gate or the function it computes is linear.
 A classical logical gate or circuit computing the function $f$ by definition is linear if $f(x \oplus y) = f(x) \oplus f(y)$, where $\oplus$ is the bit wise XOR operation \cite{XOR-def}.
 One can, therefore, easily show that for example the Toffoli gate is not linear if applied on binary input strings.
+Apart from entangling gates, the measurement \cite{Tacchino1, similarTacchino, schuld2020circuit} and the data encoding can introduce non-linearities on NISQ devices.
+Specifically, the data encoding can introduce non-linearities if the gates are non-linear functions of the data input $x$.
+For example, if one rotation of the data is performed, the transformation could be linear (for example, with the reflection matrix) and the relative distance of the data is not altered.
+Instead, if the unitaries perform at least two rotations over different rotation axes the gates are a non-linear function of the data input $x$ \cite{UHUH,data_re-uploading, perezsalinas2021determining}.
+This ensures the non-linearity of the feature map $x \longrightarrow \psi{(x)}$ in the Hilbert space of the quantum system \cite{schuld2021quantum}.